 User experience (UX) design is how Product Design teams develop products that provide users with meaningful and appropriate experiences.
-This includes the design of the entire acquisition and integration process, including branding, design, usability, and feature.
+This includes designing the entire acquisition and integration process, including branding, design, usability, and feature.

 User Experience (UX) is key to a product’s success or failure in the market, so what exactly do we mean by UX?
-UX is often confused with usability, which defines how simple a product is to use.
-Although UX as a discipline indeed started with usability, UX has evolved to include far more than usability, and it is critical to pay attention to all aspects of the user experience to bring effective products to market.
+Unfortunately, UX is often confused with usability, which defines how simple a product is to use.
+Although UX as a discipline started with usability, UX has evolved to include far more than usability.
+It is critical to pay attention to all aspects of the user experience to bring effective products to market.

 According to Peter Morville, a visionary in the UX field who has written many best-selling books and advises several Fortune 500 companies on UX, seven factors characterise user experience: